Carowinds: Fast Lane

-Fast Lane is a limited-access line queue system offered for an additional charge at Cedar Fair amusement parks.
+Fast Lane is a limited-access line queue system offered for an additional charge at legacy Cedar Fair amusement parks.
 Visitors can purchase a wristband that allows them to bypass standard lines in favor of shorter ones at many of the parks' most popular attractions.

 Carowinds Festival of Music

 The annual Carowinds Festival of Music allows music students to perform in public, receiving comments and ratings from nationally recognized adjudicators.
 Bands, choirs, show choirs, and orchestras can all play for ratings.
 Plaques and ribbons are awarded for performances that receive ratings of superior and excellent.